-MUS 229 Composition with Technology 2.00 credit hours NULL
+MUS 229 Composition with Technology 2 credit hours

-MUS 232 Introduction To Music Technologies 3.00 credit hours
+MUS 232 Introduction To Music Technologies

 MUS 232- Introduction To Music Technologies Two credit hours Essential tools, concepts, and applications of music software and hardware for a wide range of musical activities, including composing, recording, notation, and pedagogy are explored, as well as basic acoustics and waveform theory.
 Each student produces projects and/or presentations demonstrating comprehension and musical application of the topic.
 Prerequisites: MUS 143 or consent of instructor